-So there are two ways I can approach this project, the first is to simply say “not possible” and the second is to say “Houston we have a problem…” and explore the options which are available either in terms of what is available from BGD in the range of $23K without regard for the range of desired characteristics stated, or review diamonds within the range of characteristics stated and completely ignore the fact that they are going to be significantly more expensive than the desired price range… Let’s do that.
+So there are two ways I can approach this project.
+In the first place, I could simply tell him that it’s not possible to find what he’s looking for at that price.
+The second approach is to say “Houston we have a problem…” And then explore the options that are available for $23K without regard for the range of desired characteristics stated.
+Or we can review some diamonds within the range of characteristics stated and completely ignore the fact that they are going to be significantly more expensive than the desired price range.
+I vote that we take the second approach.

-And more diamond rough is essentially lost during the cutting process to produce a round brilliant super ideal cut diamond of the finished caliber of a Brian Gavin Signature Hearts and Arrows Diamond and those produced by Crafted by Infinity because of the attention to detail not only in terms of the proportions of the diamond, but also because of the precise facet alignment that must be achieved in order to produce a crisp and complete pattern of Hearts and Arrows.
+And more diamond rough is essentially lost during the cutting process to produce a round brilliant super ideal cut diamond of the finished caliber of a Brian Gavin Signature Hearts and Arrows Diamond and those produced by Crafted by Infinity because of the attention to detail not only in terms of the proportions of the diamond but also because of the precise facet alignment that must be achieved in order to produce a crisp and complete pattern of Hearts and Arrows.
 Not only must the facets be consistent in terms of their size and shape per section, but they must be precisely aligned in all directions in order for the pattern to display properly.

 Interestingly enough, the PPC for the 2.043 carat, G color, VS-1 is actually a little less because the diamond exhibits strong blue fluorescence and therefore is priced several percentage points less than a comparable diamond without blue fluorescence would be.
-This is not because blue fluorescence is a negative factor in terms of the actual beauty of the diamond, in fact I’m rather fond of the effect that blue fluorescence can have upon a diamond; but rather is the result of a long standing discount applied to fluorescent diamonds which is reminiscent of a diamond investment pricing scheme from the last century.
+This is not because blue fluorescence is a negative factor in terms of the actual beauty of the diamond, in fact I’m rather fond of the effect that blue fluorescence can have upon a diamond; but rather is the result of a long-standing discount applied to fluorescent diamonds which is reminiscent of a diamond investment pricing scheme from the last century.

 The diamond exhibits a crisp and complete pattern of hearts and arrows, so we know that the facet structure of the diamond is structured for maximum visual performance and that the diamond is going to exhibit the sparkle factor that we are looking for.
 The diamond was graded by the AGS Laboratory and received the top grade of AGS Ideal 0 on their Platinum Light Performance grading platform and looks phenomenal when viewed through an ASET Scope, so we know that the diamond is exhibiting a high degree of light return.

-The inclusions are indicated as crystals and clouds which are simply tiny crystals which were trapped within the larger diamond crystal as it formed and they are located off to the edge of the diamond as indicated within the kite shaped bezel facets in the relative nine and ten o’clock positions of the upper plotting diagram.
+The inclusions are indicated as crystals and clouds which are simply tiny crystals which were trapped within the larger diamond crystal as it formed and they are located off to the edge of the diamond as indicated within the kite-shaped bezel facets in the relative nine and ten o’clock positions of the upper plotting diagram.
 Quite simply, it doesn’t get any better than this… this diamond is going to be crisp, white and full of light!

-There is an absolutely stunning 2.008 carat, H color, SI-1 clarity, Hearts and Arrows Signature Diamond from Brian Gavin which is a little less money than the 1.743 carat and cut equally as nice… the essential trade off is that you pick up a little bit of size, jump up and over that magical 2.00 carat mark, drop down one color grade from G to H, and drop down a couple of clarity grades, but everything is comparable in terms of the overall visual performance and sparkle factor of the diamonds because they are cut to the same specifications and level of precision.
+There is an absolutely stunning 2.008 carat, H color, SI-1 clarity, Hearts and Arrows Signature Diamond from Brian Gavin which is a little less money than the 1.743 carat and cut equally as nice… the essential trade-off is that you pick up a little bit of size, jump up and over that magical 2.00 carat mark, drop down one color grade from G to H, and drop down a couple of clarity grades, but everything is comparable in terms of the overall visual performance and sparkle factor of the diamonds because they are cut to the same specifications and level of precision.

 The inclusions within the diamond are going to be easier to detect using magnification than those within the 1.743 carat, but hey we don’t live under magnification so I’m perfectly fine with that… her girlfriends are more apt to take notice of the jump up to two carats than they are of the subtle difference in clarity and color.

-There is of course the very beautiful 2.043 carat, G color, VS-1 clarity, round brilliant ideal cut diamond with strong blue fluorescence from the Brian Gavin Blue collection which was mentioned previously.
-The presence of the strong blue fluorescence will have the effect of lifting the body color of the diamond just a bit when the diamond is subjected to ultra violet light and will cause the diamond to glow a very pretty neon blue similar to the color of the active links on this web page when the diamond is subjected to black light.
+There is, of course, the very beautiful 2.043 carat, G color, VS-1 clarity, round brilliant ideal cut diamond with strong blue fluorescence from the Brian Gavin Blue collection which was mentioned previously.
+The presence of the strong blue fluorescence will have the effect of lifting the body color of the diamond just a bit when the diamond is subjected to ultraviolet light and will cause the diamond to glow a very pretty neon blue similar to the color of the active links on this web page when the diamond is subjected to black light.

 I happen to be quite fond of blue fluorescent diamonds and practically all of the diamonds which I have personally owned throughout the years have exhibited medium to strong blue fluorescence.
 But this puppy comes in at a whopping $33,485.00 which is a substantial increase of $10K more than the desired price range stated…

-And honestly if I were going to jump up that kind of money throughout the course of spending your money… I’d be kind of tempted to buy this 2.358 carat, H color, SI-1 clarity, Signature Hearts and Arrows Diamond from Brian Gavin because the increase in carat weight is going to be more noticeable than the slight jump up in clarity and color.
+And honestly, if I were going to jump up that kind of money throughout the course of spending your money… I’d be kind of tempted to buy this 2.358 carat, H color, SI-1 clarity, Signature Hearts and Arrows Diamond from Brian Gavin because the increase in carat weight is going to be more noticeable than the slight jump up in clarity and color.